tichelmorres/ignis-monitor/README-en.md

 ## What this repo contains

-- A Next.js + React + TypeScript UI that consumes the IGNIS JSON edge server
+- A Next.js + React + TypeScript UI that consumes the I.G.N.I.S.
+JSON edge server
 - Reusable components (`PicoViewer` and children) that:
   - fetch and expose latest / historical Pico data,
   - play an alert sound when new detections arrive,